qri-io/website/content/docs/tutorials/cli_quickstart.md

 Right now, this dataset contains `body` (recorded as `bodyPath`), `commit`, and `structure` components.
 It's a nice start, but let's add some detail.
 First, let's add some proper column names to the `schema` section of the `structure`.

-The dataset contains the standings, names, abbriviation, wins and losses, for the North American League Championship Series, or the North American pro League of Legends esports league.
+The dataset contains the standings, names, abbreviation, wins and losses, for the North American League Championship Series, or the North American pro League of Legends esports league.
 Let's fill in the column names.

 Notice how we didn't have to create the schema or structure.
 If not provided, Qri will determine the structure of a file itself.
 JSON files will be recorded as an array or an object, but not more specific than that as of the time this tutorial was written.
 CSV files will be traversed and the title and Qri will try to guess the correct column names.
 In this case it's fallen back to numbered column names, so let's fix them!